amasood1193/Pi-ON-OFF/README.md

 pin 39 - GND
 pin 40 - GPIO21 - SLEEP

+*in the earlier versions, GNDs are not connected to the pins, instead the screws ground the hat to the pi and the screen)

 the pinout can be changed by removing the shunt on the corresponding pin, and adding a jumper wire to the pin of choice. the same shunts can be used to enable/disable features.
 ![alt text](https://github.com/amasood1193/Pi-ON-OFF/blob/49924ea4ff7896585d0b00afd07f6906150456ac/pictures/WhatsApp%20Image%202021-05-19%20at%207.50.35%20PM%20(2).jpeg)